Projective, Sparse, and Learnable Latent Position Network Models: BACKGROUND

 \subsection{Sparsity}

-Let $(Y^n)_{n=1,\ldots, \infty}$ be a a sequence of increasingly sized ($n \times n$) random adjacency matrices associated to a sequence of increasingly sized simple undirected random graphs ($n$ nodes).
+Let $(Y^n)_{n=1,\ldots, \infty}$ be a sequence of increasingly sized ($n \times n$) random adjacency matrices associated with a sequence of increasingly sized simple undirected random graphs (on $n$ nodes).
 Here, each entry $Y^n_{ij}$ indicates the presence of an edge between nodes $i$ and $j$ for a graph on $n$ nodes.
-We say the sequence of stochastic graph models defined by $(Y^n)_{n=1,\ldots, \infty}$ is \emph{sparse in expectation} if